 A medium shag with bangs is a multi-layered haircut that creates an effortless, tousled style.
-The length is somewhere between the shoulders and collarbones—not too short, nor too long.
+The length is between the shoulders and collarbones—not too short or long.

 Bangs are a great addition.
-If cut correctly, they can frame your face and accentuate your best features.
+They can frame your face and accentuate your best features if cut correctly.

-Przybyla’s ultimate suggestion to women considering this look is to go through a thorough consultation.
+Przybyla’s ultimate suggestion to women considering this look is to consult thoroughly.
 Discuss what you love about the cut and what type of fringe you like to have.
 Will you be comfortable with short bits and flips around your cheekbones?

 The consultation will allow your stylist to determine what length and shape of cut are best suited for your facial structure.
 Maintenance and styling techniques are also significant to converse about.

 Regarding drawbacks, women who like straight and sleek styles must avoid a shag haircut.
 This chop isn’t ideal for women who always tie their hair back into a bun or ponytail.

 More stylish ways to wear the trendy medium shag with bangs are found in this photo gallery.
 Check them out now!